codacy/docs/docs/organizations/managing-security-and-risk.md

 Each panel shows the total count of matching items and contains a **Review** button to view a list of matching items.

-When viewing the dashboard:
+When viewing the dashboard, you can:

--   To limit the total counts in each panel to a specific set of severities or repositories, click the **Severity** or **Repository** drop-downs above the main area.
+-   Limit the total counts in each panel to a specific set of severities or repositories by clicking the **Severity** or **Repository** drop-downs above the main area.
--   To export a list of items as a CSV file, click the **Export CSV** button in the top right-hand corner of the page.
+-   Export a list of items as a CSV file by clicking the **Export CSV** button in the top right-hand corner of the page.
 The exported list always includes all items, ignoring any applied filters.

 ![Security and risk management dashboard](images/security-risk-management-dashboard.png)